taiwensaf/alisa-examples/README.md

 # ALISA Examples

 The following examples are available to illustrate the use of incremental system assurance with ALISA.
-The capabilities of ALISA are summarized in the [ERTSS 2016 paper](http://www.erts2016.org/uploads/program/paper_13.pdf) and elaborated in the online help in OSATE.
+The capabilities of ALISA are summarized in the [ERTSS 2016 paper](http://www.erts2016.org/uploads/program/paper_13.pdf) and elaborated in the [ALISA online help in OSATE](https://rawgit.com/osate/alisa/develop/org.osate.alisa.help/contents/00-Main.html).

 ## SituationalAwarenessSystem
 This is the public release version of a situational Awareness System in AADL.
 It consists of three projects.